KasonChan/functionaltoolbox/Patterns/Patterns.md

 2. Take advantage of Scala's **mix-in inheritance** and `trait`.
 This allows us to add both new operations and new implementation to a data type.

+The follow code snippet shows how to add new methods to an existing type.

 ```scala
     trait Person {
       def fullname: String